Your business may believe it’s time to consider shifting to an automated and paperless accounts payable (AP) process.

 Before moving ahead with the paperless plan, be sure everyone on the team has had the chance to ask questions and feels comfortable with the paperless shift.

 Choose an AP automation software

 When you gain full team support, you can begin the process of selecting an AP automation software.
 Determine if a software can easily integrate with your accounting and enterprise resource planning software.

 Find out how fast the software can be implemented and make sure the timeline meets your needs.

 The next step is installing the software that will power your AP automation system.
 An initial application will be converting the paper-based invoices and electronic attachments.

 You automate AP by selecting an appropriate automation software that integrates with your accounting system.

-Once integrated, you’ll start converting paper invoices and email and PDF attachments to electronic formats using OCR technology.
-The technology automatically reproduces these documents in a searchable and indexable digital format.
+Once integrated, you’ll start converting paper invoices and email and PDF attachments to electronic formats.

 To reduce the amount of paper you need to handle, ask your vendors to only submit invoices electronically.
 You’ll then spend less time sorting invoicing arriving in different formats.